SWARAJ-42/KOSS-Task/README.md

 - Best ways to secure Crypto wallets

 ## How to run a full node on your Laptop
+#### Note: make sure the you have free disk space of atleast 600GB to run as a full node.

 - Clone the source code of the bitcoin repository from github
 ```